Sammywens/Sammywens/README.md

 <H4>Software Developer 🚀</H4>

-I am a backend developer and I currently work as a Database Administrator.
+I am a backend developer and I currently work as a Database Administrator.<BR>
 I'm currently undergoing a course with AlxAfrica on Software engineering (Fullstack development)

 🌍 I'm based in Lagos, Nigeria. <BR>